paceaux/McSandy/README.md

  + localStorage (for storing data)
  + `online` (for showing whether you have internet)
  + Blob URLs (for doing the live-preview in an iframe)
+ + [Eli Grey](http://eligrey.com/blog/post/saving-generated-files-on-the-client-side)'s [filesaver.js](https://github.com/eligrey/FileSaver.js) is used for the export, until a McSandy-specific solution is developed.

 McSandy also uses the Flexbox module for its layout.
 Flexbox is supported in IE10+